CardCaster-UCD/CardCasterGame/ProjectDocument.md

 # Main Roles #

 Instead of using the standard roles, we split the game up into three teams and divided the responsibilities within those teams.
-The teams were Puzzle, World, and Combat.
+The teams were Combat, World, and Puzzle.

 * Combat : Elios Sgouros, Julio Flores, Gian Carlo Lambert
 * World  : Jeehoon Kim, Emily Liu